These easy vegetarian tacos (vegan without cheese and sour cream) are one of our favorite meals. They’re happy-making to the max.

 Which totally does not explain how I came to be here, in the middle of World Vegan Month, posting my absolute best material for your non-noticing pleasure.
 I kind of hate when people don’t notice me.
 But here I am.
 Here we are.
 Hi!

-Folks, these are my dearly beloved black bean tacos.
+Folks, these are my dearly beloved black (or pinto!) bean tacos.
 Vegan doesn’t get any better than this.
 Unlike me, these tacos love everybody and everything (including a little shredded cheese and sour cream, by the way, if you’re so inclined).
 They can be all open and vulnerable like that, because they know you’ll love them back.
 They’re a strong female role model in that way, and as a matter of personal growth, I intend to emulate them.
 Just wanted to let you know that, so if you see me out and about wearing pickled onions on my head, you’ll know that I’m not crazy.
 Which should be pretty obvious anyway.

 - 2 Tablespoons olive oil